 If you’re wondering how to make sure you’re meeting all the requirements for writing an article summary, have a read of these few suggestions so you don’t miss any key aspects.

-1. Know how the summary will be used
+1. Know how the clinical paper summary will be used

 For example, you may be writing a clinical summary for a pharmaceutical company as part of their sales material.
 Today most medical sales personnel use mobile devices to display their content.
 So in this instance you may need to structure the content according to how it will appear on a screen, and ensure you accurately and responsibly represent any key messages in the summary that support the product’s brand.